-Diet Soap relies on donations, and I want to thank Hylton L for donating and John L for his regular subscription to the podcast.
-If you’d like to donate to Diet Soap you can find the paypal buttons at dietsoap.podomatic.com.
-You can also follow me on Twitter or Facebook, or send me an email through my website: douglaslain.com.
+This week I want to thank Daniel W for his generous donation to the podcast and urge all of you who are listening to find the paypal buttons at dietsoap.podomatic.com.
+You can also follow me on Facebook, twitter, and send me an email through my blog which is douglaslain.com.

 In upcoming episodes of Diet Soap I’ll be discussing Lacan and Melanie Klein with a psychoanalyst, analyzing Columbo, discussing Feminism, Marxism, and twitter character assassinations, and, as always talking about Star Trek and Value theory.

 Diet Soap Update: Capitalism Imperialism Margaret Kimberley Marxism Risk Ukraine US Aggression

 Margaret Kimberley discusses imperialism on this week’s episode.
 A regular columnist for the Black Agenda Report, Margaret Kimberley is also a regular guest on the podcast, and we discuss Imperialism, the Ukraine, and the game of Risk that is Capitalism.

 It’s Friday, June 6th, 2014, and I’m Douglas Lain the host of this podcast.